 In 2012, as the culmination of the first phase of a college-wide strategic planning process begun in the fall of 2011, Dawson led Earlham to establish the Center for Integrated Learning (CIL) in 2012.
 The CIL is the experiential learning hub at Earlham and integrates students’ academic pursuits with opportunities for service learning, internships, faculty-student research and off-campus study.

 Prior to Earlham, Dawson was a member of the faculty and Provost at Haverford College in Pennsylvania.
 He came to Haverford in 1987 directly from Yale University, where he received his Ph.D. in Religious Studies in 1988.
 Prior to this, Dawson received a B.A. from Towson State University, majoring in English and History, and his Master of Divinity degree from the Divinity School of Duke University.

 David is the author of two books on ancient biblical interpretation and one book on modern literary theory, as well as a collection of scholarly articles and he enjoys teaching courses in the areas of modern religious thought and comparative literature.

 While serving as Provost at Haverford, David worked with other campus leaders on the early development of three new academic centers (the Hurford Humanities Center, the Center for Peace and Global Citizenship, and the Koshland Integrated Natural Sciences Center), initiatives in the area of diversity and social justice, and the development of new programming in the arts.

-David is excited to join the Earlham community along with his wife, Ellen, a graphic artist and graduate of Yale Divinity School, his son, Aaron, a student at Macalester College, and daughter, Abigail.
+David is married to his wife, Ellen, a graphic artist and graduate of Yale Divinity School, and father of two children; his son, Aaron, a graduate student at New York University, and daughter, Abigail, who attends Earlham.